rap1ds/keyword/README.md

 module.exports = lowlevelKeywords;
 ```

 Pretty simple stuff.
-Now, we can create a suite of high-level keywords.

-Let's create our first high-level keyword `Greet the World`, which says hello and asks how it is going.
+Let's create our first high-level keyword `Greet the World`, which says hello and asks how is it going.
 High-level keywords can be are defined as plain JavaScript object.

 ```javascript
 // highlevel-keywords.js